ngeiswei/tv-toolbox/README.md

 ![](plots/conjunction-Stirling-n_400000.png)
 ![](plots/conjunction-Stirling-n_4000000.png)

-I want to provided an analytical proof of it, but I think it is already convincing enough that it converges to a Dirac delta distribution of mean `pAB=pA*pB`.
+I wanted to provide an analytical proof of it, but I think it is already convincing enough that it converges to a Dirac delta distribution of mean `pAB=pA*pB`.